Joy Buolamwini: Activism

 The AJL website provides information and a live blog.
 There are several sections on the site where users can share stories, and donate or write to US Congressional representatives.
-In 2019, Buolamwini testified before the United States House Committee on Oversight and Reform about the risks of facial recognition technology.
+Buolamwini has influenced policy discussions to address gender discrimination in AI applications, advocating for regulations that ensure fairness in AI-powered decision-making systems.
+In 2019, she testified before the United States House Committee on Oversight and Reform about the risks of facial recognition technology.
+Her testimony emphasized the need for accountability in the deployment of facial recognition technologies, particularly in areas where these systems could exacerbate gender inequities.

+She believed the executive order fell short in terms of redress, or consequences, for AI systems that hurt minority communities.
+Her efforts supported the inclusion of measures to address discrimination in AI applications, particularly in areas like hiring, housing, and criminal justice.
+Biden’s executive order is a “long and ongoing process” which is happening because the industry is not incentivized to do so she said.

+Joy Buolamwini, through the Algorithmic Justice League (AJL), has been instrumental in advocating for the inclusion and support of women, transgender, and non-binary individuals in the technology sector.
+Her initiatives focus on exposing and mitigating biases in artificial intelligence (AI) that disproportionately affect these underrepresented groups.

+Buolamwini has led campaigns targeting gender equity in AI and technology.
+In 2021, she collaborated with Olay on the Decode the Bias campaign, which examined biases in beauty algorithms affecting women of color.
+This initiative evaluated Olay's Skin Advisor System to ensure equitable treatment across all skin tones.

+Building on these initiatives, AJL launched the Community Reporting of Algorithmic System Harms (CRASH), which unites key stakeholders to develop tools that enable broader participation in creating accountable and equitable AI systems, directly addressing issues that affect underrepresented genders.

 Voicing Erasure

 The Voicing Erasure section on the AJL website hosts spoken pieces by Buolamwini, Allison Koenecke, Safiya Noble, Ruha Benjamin, Kimberlé Crenshaw, Megan Smith, and Sasha Costanza-Chock about bias in voice systems.
 Buolamwini and Koenecke are the lead researchers on the website working to uncovering biases of voice systems.
 They've written that speech recognition systems have the most trouble with African-American Vernacular English speakers, and that these systems are secretly listening to users' conversations.
-They have also written about what they regard as harmful gender stereotypes perpetuated by the voice recognition systems in Siri, Amazon Alexa and Microsoft Cortana.
+They have also written about what they regard as harmful gender stereotypes perpetuated by the voice recognition systems in Siri, Amazon Alexa, and Microsoft Cortana.

+While her methodology and results have faced criticism from industries like Amazon, she explained in her TED talk how she addressed the 'coded gaze' by highlighting its neglect of the intersection between “social impact, technology, and inclusion.

+Her Voicing Erasure project highlights gender equity by exposing biases in voice recognition systems, particularly those that often fail to accurately process speech from women and non-binary individuals.
+This project advocates for more inclusive AI development by raising awareness of these limitations.